WMPasindu/eyepax-practical-test/README.md

 Set iOS deployment target

 Follow below steps
-* setup android sdk - android studio - build and create a release build.
+* cd ios - and
-* get packages
+* pod install to update the pods.
 * open runner.xcworkspace from ids folder

 The following commands will generate the runner.app file